 No visit to Lisbon will be complete without trying the local cuisine.
 Here’s my top 5 list of popular dishes and foods that you should consider trying.

 - Pasteis de Nata (aka Pasties de Belem) — these are the quintessential custard tart served with powdered sugar and cinnamon, best eaten while still warm.
 They are so good I challenge you to eat just one!
+You can find them at any bakery in the city, but if you have time grab some of the best at the Pasteis de Belem bakery.

 - Queijo São Jorge — is a firm cow’s cheese with a full and buttery flavor, produced on the island of São Jorge, in the Portuguese archipelago of the Azores.
 Such a delicious cheese in a sandwich.

 - Bifana — if you’re a fan of pork you might want try this sandwich that comprises of a light but crusty bread roll filled with sautéed strips of pork that have been seasoned with garlic, spices, and white wine.
+Check out As Bifanas Do Alfonso in the Mouraria area for a great local spot – it’s a tiny place but has the best bifanas in town.

 - Bacalhau and sardinhas — with Lisbon’s maritime history, it’s no surprise that seafood is very popular.
 Some of the most popular dishes include bacalhau (salted cod) and sardinhas (sardines).